-As at 1 January 2018, the Group implemented the three-stage expected credit loss model under IFRS 9.
-Allowance is calculated as the 12-month expected credit loss or the lifetime expected credit loss.
+The Issuer uses the three-stage expected credit loss ("ECL") model under IFRS 9.
+Allowance is calculated as the 12-month ECL or the lifetime ECL.
 Expected credit losses depend on whether the credit risk has increased significantly since initial recognition.
-If the credit risk has not increased significantly, the loss allowance equals the expected credit losses resulting from loss events that are possible within the next 12 months (Stage 1).
-If the credit risk has increased significantly, the allowance measured equals the lifetime expected credit losses (Stage 2 and 3).
-When determining whether the credit risk on a financial instrument has increased significantly since initial recognition, the Group will consider reasonable and supportable information that is relevant and available without undue cost and effort, including both quantitative and qualitative information.
+If the credit risk has not increased significantly, the loss allowance equals the ECL resulting from loss events that are possible within the next 12 months (Stage 1).
+If the credit risk has increased significantly, the allowance measured equals the lifetime ECL (Stage 2 and 3).
+When determining whether the credit risk on a financial instrument has increased significantly since initial recognition, the Issuer will consider reasonable and supportable information that is relevant and available without undue cost and effort, including both quantitative and qualitative information.

-The expected credit loss is calculated for all loans as a function of PD, EAD and LGD, and is discounted using the effective interest rate ("EIR") and incorporates forward-looking information.
+The ECL is calculated for all loans as a function of PD, EAD and LGD, and is discounted using the effective interest rate ("EIR") and incorporates forward-looking information.
 The forward-looking information reflects the expectations of the Valuation Team and the Issuer's Economic Research department and involves the creation of scenarios of relevant economic variables, including an assessment of the probability for each scenario.

 Staging and ECL estimation for individually significant loans is done manually on a quarterly basis.
-When assessing individually significant loans manually, the Group considers reasonable and supportable information that is relevant and available without undue cost and effort, including both quantitative and qualitative information and analysis based on the Group's historical experience, expert credit assessment and forward-looking information.
+When assessing individually significant loans manually, the Issuer considers reasonable and supportable information that is relevant and available without undue cost and effort, including both quantitative and qualitative information and analysis based on the Issuer's historical experience, expert credit assessment and forward-looking information.
 Only Stage 3 loans are manually estimated for ECL.

-The Group recognises loss allowances for ECL on the following financial instruments that are not measured at fair value through (i) profit or loss ("FVTPL"): cash and balances with Central Bank, bonds and debt instruments, loans and advances to financial institutions and loans and advances to customers; and (ii) off-balance sheet exposures: financial guarantees and underwriting commitments, undrawn loan commitments and undrawn overdraft/credit card facilities.
+The Issuer recognises loss allowances for ECL on the following financial instruments that are not measured at fair value through (i) profit or loss ("FVTPL"):

+- Cash and balances with Central Bank, - Bonds and debt instruments,

+- Loans and advances to financial institutions

+- Loans and advances to customers

+- Other assets

+- Off-balance sheet exposures:

+- Financial guarantees and underwriting commitments

+- o Undrawn loan commitments and

+- o Undrawn overdraft/credit card facilities.

-When measuring ECL, the Group uses a forward-looking model in compliance with IFRS 9.
+When measuring ECL, the Issuer uses a forward-focused model in compliance with IFRS 9.
 This requires considerable judgement over how changes in economic factors affect ECL.
 ECL reflects the present value of cash shortfalls due to possible default events either over the following twelve months or over the expected lifetime of a financial instrument, depending on credit deterioration from inception.